The Tell

 Background:

 Many of the ancient Biblical sites were located in man-made hills, which were fortified and equipped with water supply, gates, high walls, and other protection measures.
-The Tell was a usually a city, and before the Israelites each such city had a King.
+The Tel was a usually a city, and before the Israelites each such city had a King.
 The city contained the palaces and houses of the citizens, as well as their armies.

 Around the city were villages and the houses and farms of the farmers that worked for the city.
 When there was a threat or war the population centered in the city and defended themselves behind the walls.

-Birth of the Tell:
+Birth of the Tel:

 The sites were build over and over again since there was an advantage to continue to revive the ruined city in its original location: